 - Wait until the walls are completely dry before proceeding to the next step.

-Inspecting the Surface for Imperfections
+Inspecting The Surface For Imperfections

 Inspection Tips: